We’re often asked, what’s the difference between Gap Selling Sales Training and MEDDIC Sales Training.

 In many cases when comparing two different methodologies or approaches it can be pretty complicated, but in this case, it’s pretty easy.
 To illustrate the point, I simply ask you to put yourself in the BUYER’S shoes for the rest of this post.

 Imagine you’re a buyer.
-You’re looking to buy some new software and one of your salespeople subscribes to the MEDDIC sales methodology, and the other to Gap Selling.
+You’re looking to buy some new software and one of your salespeople has taken the MEDDIC sales training and subscribes to the MEDDIC sales methodology, and the other to Gap Selling.
 With this in mind, I will break down the acronym MEDDIC.

 The MEDDIC sales process and/or qualifying criteria is based around 7 pieces of data: